The Rise of Digital Identity Part 2: The Changing Landscape of Digital Identity

 Exploring Digital Identity

 This is the second article in a Digital Identity series.
 The first article presented the growing demand and importance of digital identity solutions, expedited by the exponential increase in digital interactions since the outbreak of the Covid pandemic, and the maturing of technology capabilities to provide more usable, accessible, and secure solutions.
+Part 3 looks at the opportunities for digital identity to evolve based on greater understanding and learnings from previous approaches and the availability of new technologies – read it here.

 This article reflects the ‘changing of the guard’ and the next iteration of emerging identity solutions.
 These solutions build on lessons learned from their predecessors and provide a more inclusive digital approach by leveraging the increased choice of technology options available.
 The universal acceptance by society, business, and government of the need for digital identity solutions to enable fast, secure, and seamless interactions, has accelerated the need for progressive digital strategies that sit at the forefront of everyone’s immediate strategic plans.